Regexp introduction

 sub and gsub methods

-For search and replace, use sub or gsub methods.
+For search and replace requirements, use the sub or gsub methods.
 The sub method will replace only the first occurrence of the match, whereas gsub will replace all the occurrences.
 The regexp pattern to match against the input string has to be passed as the first argument.
-The second argument specifies the string which will replace the portions matched by the pattern.
+The second argument specifies the string to replace the portions matched by the pattern.

 >> greeting = 'Have a nice weekend'

-# replace first occurrence of 'e' with 'E'
+# replace the first occurrence of 'e' with 'E'

 >> greeting.sub(/e/, 'E')